SAFE: Multitask Failure Detection for Vision-Language-Action Models: Results

 \subsection{How well do failure detectors distinguish failures from successes?}

 In \cref{tab:sim-result} and \cref{fig:real-result} (a), we report the ROC-AUC metric based on $\maxscore_T$, in simulation and real-world experiments, respectively.
 With a higher ROC-AUC metric, a failure detector achieves higher accuracy averaged over all possible thresholds.
 The tables show that \textbf{Token Unc.} methods have poor performance, which is aligned with findings in the LLM literature~\cite{semanticuncertainty, huang2023look}.
 On the other hand, the \textbf{Sample Consist.} and \textbf{STAC}~\cite{agia2025unpacking} methods, which require multiple action samples, perform better and even achieve the best performance on unseen tasks in $\pi_0$-FAST LIBERO (\textbf{STAC}) and $\pi_0$ LIBERO (\textbf{Gripper total var.}).
-However, as these methods require multiple action samples, they cause significant overhead for VLA models and thus are not applicable to real robots. \textbf{Embed.
+However, as these methods require multiple action samples, they cause significant overhead for VLA models and thus are not currently practical for real robots. \textbf{Embed.
 Distr.} methods perform well, achieving the best performance in two simulation benchmarks ($\pi_0$ and $\pi_0$-FAST) and are the second best in the real world.
 This demonstrates that a VLA's internal features are informative about task execution success/failure.
 The proposed \textbf{\coolname{}} methods perform better or on par with the best baselines, consistently in all settings.
 Averaged across simulation benchmarks, \textbf{\coolname{}-MLP} and \textbf{\coolname{}-LSTM} have similar performance, both outperforming the best baseline by 4-5\% on unseen tasks, while still achieving the best performance on seen tasks.
-On the real robot, \textbf{\coolname{}-MLP} achieves the best performance and \textbf{\coolname{}-LSTM} performs closely with the best baseline (Euclid. $k$-NN).
+For the real-robot experiments, on both $\pi_0$-FAST+Franka and OpenVLA+WidowX rollouts, \textbf{\coolname{}-MLP} achieves the best performance and \textbf{\coolname{}-LSTM} performs closely with the best baseline (Mahala. dist. and Euclid. $k$-NN).
 Comparing \textbf{\coolname{}} with \textbf{Embed.
 Distr.} methods, we attribute the success of \coolname{} to its stronger ability to extract high-level abstract information from raw feature vectors through learned neural networks.